-D. Perez-Diaz-de-Cerio, J.L.
-Valenzuela, M. Garcia-Lozano, Á. Hernández-Solana and A. Valdovinos
+D. Perez-Diaz-de-Cerio[®], J. L. Valenzuela[®], Mario Garcia-Lozano[®], Á. Hernández-Solana[®], and A. Valdovinos[®]

-Abstract-The Bluetooth Low Energy (BLE) mesh profile, currently standardized by the Bluetooth Special Interest Group (SIG), assumes that friend and relay nodes should be continuously scanning the channel ready to receive any incoming transmissions.
+Abstract-The Bluetooth low-energy (BLE) mesh profile, currently standardized by the Bluetooth Special Interest Group (SIG), assumes that friend and relay nodes should be continuously scanning the channel ready to receive any incoming transmissions (TXs).
 This is very inefficient in terms of energy consumption.
 Hence, we present BMADS, an asynchronous dynamic scanning mechanism designed to reduce the overall energy consumption of the mesh network.
 BMADS is implemented as a new feature for the currently published BLE mesh specifications without modifying its core.
 This feature reduces the scanning cycles of the nodes, but still ensuring the reliability.
 To make this possible, BMADS sends a new control message sequence before transmitting the data.
-This sequence puts the nodes into continuous scan mode, preparing the network for data transmission.
-The proposal can be used in BLE sensor networks that can tolerate a certain transmission delay and require especially low energy consumption.
-BMADS allows a theoretical reduction in the energy consumption of the relay nodes up to 98 %.
+This sequence puts the nodes into continuous scan mode, preparing the network for data TX.
+The proposal can be used in BLE sensor networks that can tolerate a certain TX delay and require especially lowenergy consumption.
+BMADS allows a theoretical reduction in the energy consumption of the relay nodes up to 98%.

-Index Terms-Bluetooth, energy, Bluetooth mesh, wireless mesh networks.
+Index Terms-Bluetooth mesh, Bluetooth, energy, wireless mesh networks.

-I. INTRODUCTION
+I. Introduction

-W IRELESS sensor networks are being introduced in many application fields: national park monitoring, agriculture, farm and cattle control, mountain hydrology measurements, mobility, and smart cities, etc., [1]-[3].
+IRELESS sensor networks are being introduced in many application fields: national park monitoring, agriculture, farm and cattle control, mountain hydrology measurements, mobility, and smart cities, etc. [1]-[3].
 These systems are also being adopted by the industry to improve the control, monitoring, and automation in terms of robustness, reliability, security, latency, and jitter.
-In many cases, these systems use wireless technologies as a solution in what is often called the Industrial Internet of the Things (IIoT), [4], [5].
+In many cases, these systems use wireless technologies as a solution in what is often called the Industrial Internet of the Things (IIoT) [4], [5].

-Wireless mesh networking has been proposed as a suitable solution in IIoT applications given its better resilience, reliability of multipath routing, and low infrastructure costs [6]- [8].
-Besides these features, IIoT applications usually require ultra long battery life, preferably measured in years [9], [10].
-Many of the devices in IIoT need to work autonomously with limited access to energy resources.
-Moreover, they might be inaccessible and/or the operational costs due to battery handling may be prohibitive.
-Additionally, data generation can be sparse in time, such as temperature, ambient brightness,
+Wireless mesh networking has been proposed as a suitable solution in IIoT applications given its better resilience, reliability of multipath routing, and low infrastructure costs [6]-[8].
+Besides these features, IIoT applications usually require ultra